Stock market today: Wall Street ends its wild week with what else but more swings

 "There could be some disturbance," Trump said about the effect on the economy before saying, "I solved a little bit of that" by giving a one-month reprieve on tariffs for Mexican and Canadian imports for automakers.

-They helped offset Hewlett Packard Enterprises, which slumped 12.3% after reporting profit for the latest quarter that fell just short of analysts’ expectations.
-CEO Antonio Neri acknowledged that “we could have executed better in some areas in the quarter,” and the company gave a forecast for revenue in the current quarter that was weaker than expected.
+They helped offset Hewlett Packard Enterprises, which slumped 12% after reporting profit for the latest quarter that fell just short of analysts’ expectations.

-In stock markets abroad, German stocks lost 1.8% to give back some of their gains from earlier in the week following a seismic shift in its policy on debt.
+In stock markets abroad, German stocks lost 1.8% to give back some gains from earlier in the week sparked by a seismic shift in its policy on debt.
 The traditionally debt-averse German government appears willing to allow for much more borrowing.

 Indexes also fell across much of the rest of Europe and Asia.